IanusInferus/termux-mono/README.md

 [MSBuild](https://github.com/microsoft/msbuild) is the default build system in Mono (and .Net).

-Go to the last section if you want to use the prebuilt binaries.
+Skip `Build Mono from source` and `Install MSBuild` if you want to use the prebuilt binaries from `Releases`.

 ## Build Mono from source